jfl-aw/jfl-aw1.github.io/index.md

-Welcome to this minimalist looking blog.
+Welcome to this minimalist looking blog where I upload some of my stories.

 ![Image Mishe logo](images/Mishe_Logo.jpeg)